 “If a vehicle will be rotated out of the fleet, will a premium option provide payback either in reduced TCO, increased warranty coverage, or improved residual/resale values, etc.?”
 Isaak added.

-8. Overall Performance
+8. Overall Engine and Transmission Performance

 An additional factor is determining what the priority is between performance or economy.